-- Use your cochlear implant system only with approved devices and accessories listed in the user guide. - If you experience a significant change in performance, turn off your processor and contact your clinician. - Your processor and other parts of the system contain complex electronic parts.
+- Use your cochlear implant system only with approved devices and accessories listed in the user guide. - If you experience a significant change in performance, turn off your processor and contact your clinician. - Each processor is programmed specifically for each implant.
+Never wear another person's processor or lend yours to another user. - Do not operate or store your processor at temperatures other than those recommended in the user instructions supplied with your processor. - Your processor and other parts of the system contain complex electronic parts.
 These parts are durable but must be treated with care. - No modification of external equipment is allowed.
 If your processor is modified or opened by anyone other than Cochlear's qualified service personnel, the warranty is invalid.